 |State:||Australian Capital Territory||Occurrence type:||Runway incursion|

 |Type of operation||Air Transport High Capacity|

 |Damage to aircraft||Nil|

-|Departure point||Canberra, ACT|
+|Departure point||Canberra, Australian Capital Territory|